 UPDATED 3/19In terms of Spring Term classes, what are Oregon Tech's plans?

-Spring break will be extended one week: March 23 – April 5.
 Spring term classes will begin April 6 and ALL classes and labs will be taught remotely spring term from April 6-June 12.
-Faculty are working now to adjust their courses and labs and the additional week of spring break will help facilitate these changes.

-- Incubation: With other coronavirus strains, signs of illness usually show up 2–14 days after a person is exposed to the virus.
+- Incubation: As common with other coronavirus strains, signs of illness usually show up 2–14 days after exposure.

-- Treatment: Treatment for patients with COVID-19 is supportive care only.
-There are currently no known disease-specific treatments or vaccines.
+- Treatment: Treatment for patients with COVID-19 is currently supportive care only.
+There are currently no known disease-specific medications or vaccines.

 How do I protect myself against getting COVID-19?